Photo Essay of the Life of a Chicken: From Newly Hatched to Adult

 They love to sun themselves, lying in small groups near the windows, and of course, outside in their yard.
 Can you see how much bigger this rooster is than the hens?

 Miss Heather takes their feed away in the mid-afternoon.
 The feed ration has stayed about the same for the last 2 weeks, yet manure output has gone from 5 gallons per day to 7.

 Immediately after their pans are taken, the birds hunt and peck for missed grain while lying down.
 They have gained 2-3 lbs. each over the last 2 weeks and are ready to be butchered.

-Week 9 (and the 11th Hour): Time to Say Your Goodbyes, All
+Week 9: Time to Say Your Goodbyes, All